 Derived from the Spanish term ‘platina del Pinto’ which translates to ‘little silver of the Pinto river’.
 Platinum has a naturally silvery-white appearance and does not require rhodium plating like white gold.
 A very dense, malleable and precious metal, platinum is resistant to corrosion and incredibly hard wearing.
 This makes it more suitable for everyday wear.
 However, you should still take relevant precautions to prevent avoidable scratches.

 You should clean your platinum jewellery with a mild soapy water solution and a soft bristle brush.
 Over time platinum jewellery develops a natural patina but this can be easily polished.

+Devised by the German mineralogist Friedrich Mohs, this scale is a means of grading the relative hardness of minerals.
 Using ten common minerals, Mohs put them in order of their ‘scratchability’; placing talc at 1 and diamond at 10.
 Quite simply, each mineral will scratch the ones below it, and be scratched by those above it.